Guilouz/Flsun-S1-T1/Open Source/T1 & T1 Pro/README.md

 - **Can I install Kiauh?**

-    - Yes you can.
+    - Yes you can, use v5 version.
 Kiauh is a script that assists you in installing many things on your printer.

 - **Can I update Mainsail without issue?**